HarryPoter0/Front-end_Development/README.md

-You can run a page of this project after downloading.
+You can run pages of this project after downloading.